MVladislav/ansible-cis-ubuntu-2404/README.md

 ## Disclaimer

+> [!DANGER]
+>
-This role makes **significant changes to your system** that **could break functionality**. \
+> This role makes **significant changes to your system** that **could break functionality**. \
-This is not an auditing tool but rather a remediation tool to be used after an audit has been conducted. \
+> This is not an auditing tool but rather a remediation tool to be used after an audit has been conducted. \
-While based on industry-standard security guidelines (CIS), it is recommended to review these changes, especially when applied to existing systems.
+> While based on industry-standard security guidelines (CIS), it is recommended to review these changes, especially when applied to existing systems.

 This role was **developed against a clean install** of the Operating System. \
 If you are **implementing to an existing system** please **review thoroughly** this role for any **site specific changes** before applying them to production systems.